GL(2,R) Orbit Closures in Hyperelliptic Components of Strata: Branched Covering Constructions

 \section{Branched Covering Constructions}

-~ A translation covering $f: (Y, \eta) \ra (X, \omega)$ is a holomorphic map $f: Y \ra X$ such that $f^*\omega = \eta$.
-A simple translation covering is a translation covering that is branched over the zeros of $\omega$.
-The goal of this section is to develop a criterion to recognize ``branched covering constructions over $\strata$" - i.e. affine invariant submanifolds all of whose elements are simple translation coverings of elements in a component $\strata$ of a stratum of abelian differentials.
+A translation covering $f: (Y, \eta) \ra (X, \omega)$ is a holomorphic map $f: Y \ra X$ such that $f^*\omega = \eta$.
+A simple translation covering is a translation covering that is branched over the zeros of $\omega$ and for which $Y$ is connected.
+The goal of this section is to develop a criterion to recognize ``branched covering constructions over $\M$" - i.e. affine invariant submanifolds all of whose elements are simple translation coverings of elements in a component $\M$ of a stratum of abelian differentials.
+We begin extending Mumford's compactness theorem to strata of abelian differentials.

-\begin{lemma}[Maskit-Mumford Compactness Lemma]~ If $\left( (X_n, \omega_n) \right)_n$ is a sequence of translation surfaces in a fixed stratum that have area bounded from above and below and the length of their shortest saddle connection bounded below, then there is a convergent subsequence. \end{lemma} \begin{proof} By Maskit~\cite{Maskit} if the length of the shortest saddle connection is bounded away from zero then the length of the shortest hyperbolic curve on $X_n$ is bounded away from zero.
-By Mumford there is a convergent subsequence of $X_n$.
+\begin{sslem}[Maskit-Mumford Compactness Lemma] If $\left( (X_n, \omega_n) \right)_n$ is a sequence of translation surfaces in a fixed stratum that have area bounded from above and below and the length of their shortest saddle connection bounded below, then there is a convergent subsequence. \end{sslem} \begin{proof} By Maskit (\cite{Maskit} Corollary 2) if the length of the shortest saddle connection is bounded away from zero then the length of the shortest hyperbolic curve on $X_n$ is bounded away from zero.
+By Mumford's compactness theorem there is a convergent subsequence of $X_n$.
 Passing to this subsequence let $X$ be the limit and let $U$ be a precompact neighborhood of $X$ on which the bundle of holomorphic one-forms is trivial.
 Since the area is bounded below and above $(X_n, \omega_n)$ eventually is contained in a bundle of compact annuli over the compact set $\overline{U}$.
 Therefore there is a convergent subsequence.
 Since no saddle connection becomes short the sequence remains in the same fixed stratum. \end{proof}

-\begin{coro} If $\strata$ is a component of a stratum and $\strata_{\geq \epsilon, A}$ is the collection of translation surface with smallest saddle connection of length at least $\epsilon$ and area bounded between $\frac{1}{A}$ and $A$, then these sets form a compact exhaustion of $\strata$. \end{coro}